-- Our Shopee e-commerce platform is the largest e-commerce platform in Southeast Asia and Taiwan.
-We are also gaining traction in Brazil and building a significant presence locally.
+- Shopee is the largest e-commerce platform in Southeast Asia and Taiwan.
+It also has a significant presence in Latin America.
 Since its inception, Shopee has adopted a mobile-first approach and is a highly scalable marketplace platform that connects buyers and sellers.
 Shopee provides users with a convenient, safe and trusted shopping environment that is supported by integrated payment, logistics, fulfillment, and other value-added services.
 Our users enjoy the social nature of Shopee's platform, where users can follow, rate and easily browse for discovery to enhance their retail experience.
-We also empower sellers with various tools and support such as livestreaming and other value-added services for them to better engage with their buyers.
+We also empower sellers with various tools and support and other value-added services for them to better engage with their buyers.
 We monetize Shopee mainly by offering sellers paid advertising services, charging transaction-based fees, and charging for certain value-added services, including logistics.
-We also purchase products from manufacturers and third parties and sell them directly to buyers on our Shopee platform. - Our digital entertainment business, Garena, is a global game developer and publisher.
-Garena provides users with access to popular and engaging mobile and PC online games that we develop, curate and localize for each market.
-Garena also exclusively licenses and publishes games developed by third parties.
-We also promote esports in our markets to strengthen our game ecosystem and increase user engagement. - Our SeaMoney business is a leading digital financial services provider in Southeast Asia.
-SeaMoney currently offers offline and online mobile wallet services, payment processing and other offerings across credit, insurtech and digital bank services.
-These services and products are offered in various markets in Southeast Asia under ShopeePay, SPayLater, SeaBank, SeaInsure and other digital financial services brands.
+We also purchase products from manufacturers and third parties and sell them directly to buyers on our Shopee platform. - SeaMoney is a leading digital financial services provider in Southeast Asia with a growing presence in Brazil.
+SeaMoney currently offers consumer and SME credit, mobile wallet, payment processing, banking, and insurtech services. - Garena is a global game developer and publisher.
+Garena provides users with access to popular and engaging mobile and PC online games that we develop, curate, license and localize for each market.
+We also promote esports in our markets to strengthen our game ecosystem and increase user engagement.

-Each of our businesses provides a distinct and compelling value proposition to our users, and each also exhibits strong virtuous cycle dynamics, which we believe support our leadership position and provide a strong foundation for continued growth while creating barriers to entry for our competitors in our markets.
+Each of our businesses provides a distinct and compelling value proposition to our users, and each exhibits strong virtuous cycle dynamics, which we believe support our leadership position and provide a strong foundation for continued growth while creating strong competitive moats.

-Since our founding, we have achieved significant scale and growth.
-Our total revenue increased from US\$4.4 billion in 2020 to US\$12.4 billion in 2022, a CAGR of 68.7%.
-We had gross profit of US\$1.3 billion, US\$3.9 billion and US\$5.2 billion in 2020, 2021 and 2022, respectively.
-We incurred net losses of US\$1.6 billion, US\$2.0 billion and US\$1.7 billion in 2020, 2021 and 2022, respectively, primarily due to our investments in expanding our businesses, in particular our e-commerce and digital financial services businesses.
+We have achieved significant scale and growth in the past years.
+Our total revenue increased from US\$12.4 billion in 2022 to US\$16.8 billion in 2024, a CAGR of 16.2%.
+We had gross profit of US\$5.2 billion, US\$5.8 billion and US\$7.2 billion in 2022, 2023 and 2024, respectively.
+We incurred net loss of US\$1.7 billion, and net income of US\$162.7 million and US\$447.8 million in 2022, 2023 and 2024, respectively.
 See "Item 5.
 Operating and Financial Review and Prospects-A. Operating Results-Segment Reporting" and "Item 5.
-Operating and Financial Review and Prospects-A. Operating Results-Description of Certain Statement of Operations Items-Revenue" for a breakdown of our total revenues by category of activity and geographic market for each of the last three financial years.
+Operating and Financial Review and Prospects-A. Operating Statement of Operations Items-Revenue" for a breakdown of our total revenues by category of activity and geographic market for each of the last three financial years.